Deep in the jungles of Southeast Asia …

 Rambo comes face to face with an Indochinese Tiger.
 A vicious battle ensues, with Rambo finally strangling the beast with his bare hands.
 Afterwards, he notices a long deep gash in his shoulder.
 Using some old fishing line and a tooth he has pulled from the tiger (the tiger drew “first blood” after all), he sutures his own wound sitting on the floor of that steamy jungle.

-In fact, this sort of movie cliché underscores several misconceptions regarding routine wound care.
+This sort of movie cliché underscores several misconceptions regarding routine wound care.
 The first—and biggest—error is to think there is something magical and essential about a sutured closure.
 In reality, the most important aspect of treating most wounds is cleaning them out.
 Rambo would have been much wiser to thoroughly wash his wound and leave it open.
 In most cases, wounds actually will heal very nicely if left open.
 In the case of a dirty animal bite in the jungle, I would have washed it out and actually not sutured it closed.
 Suturing a wound increases the risk of infection.
 If you hit your head on the corner of a wall, the risk of infection is low and suturing is appropriate, but a dog bite to the foot, for example, should be left to heal on its own.

 Folks often make the mistake of thinking that pouring disinfectant into a wound is a good idea, but this is not correct.
 All manner of antiseptics from Bactine to rubbing alcohol to whiskey have been poured into wounds to “kill” bacteria.
 Unfortunately, these things are not that good at killing bugs.
 What you really want is to thoroughly wash out a wound with water under some pressure.
 There is an old adage in medicine that you should not put anything into a wound that you wouldn’t put into your own eye.
 In the office, we use a syringe and spray a firm stream of sterile salt water into wounds.
 At home, I run slightly warm tap water full bore into a wound to clean it.
 It is this vigorous irrigation that washes out not only bacteria, but all manner of dirt and other particulate matter that sits in the wound.
 It is often this other material that forms a hiding place for bacteria and allows them to get a foothold and cause infection.